+School: Chair of committee:

-School: Guiseley School Chair of Governing Board: Sharon Thandi
+Guiseley School Sharon Thandi

 Lead person: Contact number:

 Paul Clayton - Headteacher 01943 872315

-1. Title: Guiseley School Admissions Policy

-Is this a policy:
+1. Title: Guiseley School Admissions Policy Is this a policy: Yes If other, please specify.

-Yes

-If other, please specify

 2. Please provide a brief description of what you are screening